mathigon/textbooks/content/matrices/content.md

 **We can rewrite our calculations for the coordinates `x'` and `y'` in the following way:**

+{.fixme} Re-write as a plus and a minus.
+{.fixme} "xy" is the input values, 4 things are the transformation (do the function box notation).

 {.text-center}`§[[x'] [y']]` = `§[[cosθ (-sinθ)] [sinθ cosθ]]` x `§[[pill(x, "teal")] [pill(y, "purple")]]` = `§[[(pill(x, "teal", "x", "x") * cosθ - pill(y, "purple") * sinθ)] [(pill(x, "teal") * sinθ + pill(y, "purple") * cosθ)]]`